Ryan Fox: Professional career

-2022: Second European Tour win and further success

 Fox won his second European Tour event in February 2022 at the Ras Al Khaimah Classic.
 He shot 22-under-par for four rounds, beating Ross Fisher by five shots.
 In May, Fox finished tied-for-second place at the Soudal Open, two shots behind winner Sam Horsfield.
 Two weeks later, he was defeated in a playoff by Victor Perez at the Dutch Open.
 In July, Fox finished runner-up at the Horizon Irish Open, three shots behind Adrian Meronk.
 In October, he won the Alfred Dunhill Links Championship, shooting a final-round 68 to win by one shot ahead of Alex Norén and Callum Shinkwin.
 In November, he finished runner-up at the Nedbank Golf Challenge, one shot behind Tommy Fleetwood.
 Having recorded 10 Top-10s during the 2022 season, Fox found himself lying in second position in the DP World Tour Rankings heading into the final event; the DP World Tour Championship.
 With a 19th-place finish at the season finale, it was good enough to see Fox maintain his second place in the rankings, finishing only behind Rory McIlroy.
 With his performances across the 2022 European Tour season, he was awarded with the Seve Ballesteros Award.

+In May 2023, Fox earned special temporary membership on the PGA Tour.
+In September 2023, Fox won the BMW PGA Championship at Wentworth.
+He shot a final-round 67, including an up-and-down birdie on the final hole to win by one shot over Tyrrell Hatton and Aaron Rai.
+It was also his first Rolex Series title.

+In May 2025, Fox won his first PGA Tour event, the Oneflight Myrtle Beach Classic, after chipping in for birdie from just outside 50 feet on the first playoff hole to beat Mackenzie Hughes and Harry Higgs.
+One month later, Fox won the RBC Canadian Open with a birdie on the fourth playoff hole to defeat Sam Burns.

 Personal life

 Fox is the son of former rugby union player Grant Fox, and grandson of cricketer Merv Wallace.

 On 9 March 2019, Fox married Anneke Ryff on Rakino Island in the Hauraki Gulf.
-Their daughter Isabel Marion Fox was born on 18 December 2020.
+The couple have two daughters.